- Modern Slavery Statement

 - Support business functions, e.g. raising system level tickets, arranging access to system, take photos of service users to publish on twitter and interests’ websites, for general website enquiries, store next of kin data in the event of a medical emergency record of CCTV.

 We recognise the importance of protecting personal and confidential information in all that we do, and take great care to meet our legal and other duties, including compliance with the following:

-- General Data Protection Regulations (GDPR) and Data Protection Act 2018
+- UK General Data Protection Regulation (GDPR) and Data Protection Act 2018

 - Human Rights Act 1998

 - Health and Social Care Act 2012, 2015

 - Re-Use of Public Sector Information Regs 2004

 - Records Management Code of Practice for Health & Social Care 2016